-As the scientific study of meditation has expanded in nature, verifiable research has shown how meditation lowers heart rate, removes toxic hormones from circulatory systems, and decreases risks levels of the full spectrum of cardiovascular related diseases.
+As the scientific study of meditation has expanded in nature, verifiable research has shown how meditation lowers heart rate, removes toxic hormones from circulatory systems, and decreases risk levels of the full spectrum of cardiovascular-related diseases.
 It is due to the overwhelming amount of evidence showing the heart health benefits provided by meditation that organizations such as the American Heart Association (AHA) have recommended the practice as a natural way to maintain heart health.
-Additionally, this sentiment has been echoed by numerous world class doctors.
+Additionally, this sentiment has been echoed by numerous world-class doctors.
 Harvard University cardiologist Deepak L. Bhatt, for example, tells us meditative practice can be a useful part of cardiovascular risk reduction and that:

 It [meditation] appears to produce changes in brain activity.
 It also can lower your heart rate, blood pressure, breathing rate, oxygen consumption, adrenaline levels, and levels of cortisol, a hormone released in response to stress.”